 My favourite flower?
-Easy, the streptocarpus I bought from Dibley’s stand while the wannabe science teacher was wrestling her drippingly dull iris into a bucket and E was going round in tight circles carrying a four foot climbing rose.
+Easy, the streptocarpus I bought from Dibley’s stand while the wannabe science teacher (Laura) was wrestling her drippingly dull iris into a bucket and Elaine was going round in tight circles carrying a four foot climbing rose.

 The set of four little streptocarpus plugs fitted neatly into my hand luggage for my return flight (remember those?) and look what this one did just a couple of months later!

 NB: And of course of our great friend and columnist Louise knows more about great plants than any of us and has a winning rose to tell you about today.